nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given parameters are invalid
+The given parameters are invalid.

   * 3a1.
 DoConnek Pro shows an error message.